jiyamathias/metamap/README.md

 - ## ArgentinaRENAPERPremium
 ArgentinaRENAPERPremium verify a user's DNI (Documento Nacional de Identidad) number and identity.

 NOTE: You do not need to validate the submitted DNI card parameters via ArgentinaDNI() as this check is implemented in here.

+This method takes in the ArgentinaRENAPERPremiumRequest{} struct as a parameter.
 ### Use this object payload to implement the ArgentinaRENAPERPremium() method
 ```go
 type ArgentinaRENAPERPremiumRequest struct {